Entering perimenopause can feel like going on a trip to a foreign land without a map.

 When they do, you may experience all sorts of interesting changes.

-Knowing the signs of perimenopause can make the whole journey just that much easier to navigate.
+But knowing the signs of perimenopause can make the whole journey just that much easier to navigate.

 What is the average age for perimenopause?

 Although it’s often spoken about as something that only hits you in your late 40s and early 50s, perimenopause can span a far greater stretch.

 What are the stages of perimenopause?

 Signs and symptoms vary both in terms of when they occur and what happens when they do.

-Early signs of menopause
+Early stage of perimenopause